haingo-raz/acs730-web-application-automation/README.md

 Install the Amazon AWS Ansible collection using:`ansible-galaxy collection install amazon.aws`

 ### Run the Playbook
-Once everything is installed, run the playbook to set up the web server:
+Once everything is installed, navigate in the `ansible` directory and run the playbook to set up the web server:
 `ansible-playbook playbooks/webserver_setup.yml`

 ## Automatic Deployment with GitHub Actions